flamingchickens1540/frc-software-releases/README.md

 ## Team 3322: Eagle Imperium

 > If you have any questions about any of our code, feel free to ask.
-Apologies for the messyness of the source.
+Apologies for the messyness of the source, our branches are kinda screwy right now, but WIP_secret_weapon is our main code branch.

 [Chief Delphi](http://www.chiefdelphi.com/forums/showthread.php?t=140864) | [Robot Code on GitHub](https://github.com/FRC3322/FinalRobot2015)